Choosing between Coresignal and Crustdata for your B2B data needs comes down to five questions:

 Crustdata provides business emails and professional profile data but similarly lacks verified direct-dial phone numbers.

 For data teams building products or models, this limitation is acceptable.
-For sales teams running outbound campaigns, it's disqualifying.
+For sales teams running outbound campaigns, it is disqualifying.

 ZoomInfo's dataset includes 135M+ verified phone numbers and 120M direct-dial phone numbers alongside 200M+ verified business email addresses.
+ZoomInfo's verification pipeline includes 300+ human researchers and multi-source cross-checking, delivering up to 95% accuracy on first-party data.
 The difference is not just quantity.
-ZoomInfo's verification pipeline tests that the number rings and the email lands, so your sender reputation doesn't get torched by a 30% bounce rate.
+ZoomInfo's verification process tests that the number rings and the email lands, so your sender reputation does not get damaged by a high bounce rate.

 If your use case stops at data collection and enrichment, Coresignal and Crustdata serve you well.
 If your use case extends to actually contacting the people in your database, ZoomInfo is the only one of the three that delivers the contact data sales teams need.